- Getting Started

 Now you have identified the organization you would like to approach about the possibility of a job - you need to be ready with a great resume and cover letter.
 You will use this documentation to convince potential employers that you are worth consideration.
 This is the standard way of promoting our marketing yourself as a candidate but there are other methods too.

 We generally suggest that you send a company your resume and cover letter before telephoning or visiting.
 Your goal is to develop enough interest to get a personal interview.
 Catching the company off guard on the phone or in person may generate an impulsive "No Thanks".
-If you think the employer is not familiar with RIT and/or the co-op program, get a "program marketing piece" for your major in the reception area of the Office of Co-op & Career Services.
+If you think the employer is not familiar with RIT and/or the co-op program, get a "program marketing piece" for your major in the reception area of the Office of Career Services & Co-op.
 This provides a brief description of RIT and the particular academic program and can be sent with your resume.
-Also, suggest to the company that they call or write your program coordinator for information you can't provide.
+Also, suggest to the company that they call or write your Career Services Coordinator for information you can't provide.

 Calling employers that you don't know is going to be an important part of your job search, but few people are comfortable picking up the phone and calling strangers.
 You must prepare and be persistent.
 Business people are busy, and even your father's best friend may not respond to repeated phone calls.
 Stay with it!